heristop/heristop.github.io/src/content/blog/2024-09-10-beyond-script-reinventing-interview.md

 To foster an authentic exchange, here are some strategies I can advise, on my humble scale:

-1. **Encourage concept explanation**: Invite candidates to delve into subjects they master.
+1. **Encourage concept explanation**: Invite candidates to dig into subjects they master.
 2. **Avoid cliché questions**: Prefer open-ended questions that stimulate discussion.
 3. **Be ready to learn**: Show interest in the candidate's unique experiences.
 4. **Value depth over breadth**: Focus on a few subjects in depth.